AntimatterReactor/fluffyf/README.md

 ### MSRV

-Due to the nature of async programming in Rust, expect a very high (or "cutting-edge") minimum supported Rust version.
+Due to the nature of async programming in Rust, fluffyf is almost forced to use a very high (or "cutting-edge") minimum supported Rust version.

 Note: after `1.0.0`, MSRV changes will only happen every major version change.